mauno-j-ronkko/sharkC64/docs/language/expressions/constants.md

 The type of the constant must also be given, unless the type can be inferred from the fixed value.
 For instance, above, the type of the constant `one` is `byte` as that is the type of the value `zero + $01`.
-Constants are treated as literal values.
+Constants are treated as literal values during the compile time.
 No fixed memory is allocated for them.

 ### Fixed value